-In this 3-part series, we are going to talk about GDPR, who should really care about it, what are the key principles in GDPR, data subject rights, controller & processor responsibilities towards complying towards GDPR.
+In this 3-part series, we are going to talk about GDPR, who should really care about it, what are the key principles in GDPR, data subject rights, controller & processor responsibilities towards complying towards GDPR (part 2).
 In the final part of this series, we will get into things (best practices) an IT team needs to follow to comply with GDPR.

-Let’s jump in to first part of this series & see what is GDPR, why it’s important, key principles & the rights of the data subject.
+Let’s jump into the first part of this series & see what is GDPR, why it’s important, key principles & the rights of the data subject.

 What is GDPR?